sleeplesseditor/ReactThreeProceduralMap/README.md

 npm run start
 ```

+The app is live and can be found [here](https://react-three-procedural-hexagon-map.vercel.app/).
 To load a new map, simply refresh the browser.